-Today, the cost of my class is more than triple the original price and it’s likely to increase again.
+Today, the cost of my class is more than 5X the original price and it’s likely to increase again.

 Here’s the thing.
 Whenever you sell an expensive product, there are always going to be people who will be intimidated by the price tag even if deep down they know that the cost is worth the money.